Exploration of Hepatitis B Virus Infection Dynamics through an Intracellular Model: Introduction

 \section{Introduction}

-Hepatitis B virus (HBV) belongs to the family of Hepadnaviridae.
-It is a non-cytopathic virus that causes various kinds of serious liver disease such as liver damage, cirrhosis, liver cancer or hepatocellular carcinoma (HCC).
-HCC is the second leading cause of cancer-related death in human.
-Currently, HBV is one of the most common liver infections and a global public health problem worldwide.
-It has the potential to spread 100 times more than HIV/AIDS \cite{WHO_2021}.
-HBV has affected two billion individuals throughout the world.
-Every year at around 1.5 million people become newly infected despite the existence of effective vaccine.
-Almost 300 million people are chronically infected.
-At around 10\% of infected persons are diagnosed, and an estimated 820,000 people die each year as a result of HBV infection and accompanying consequences, such as liver cancer \cite{Hepb_2022}.
+The non-cytopathic hepatitis B virus (HBV) belongs to the family of Hepadnaviridae.
+It causes various kind of serious liver diseases, such as cirrhosis, hepatocellular carcinoma (HCC) or liver cancer.
+HBV infection is one of the most common liver infections and a global public health threats.
+It has the potential to spread 50 to 100 times more than HIV/AIDS \citep{WHO_2021}.
+Throughout the world, nearly two billion people have been affected by HBV.
+Every year around 1.2 million people become newly infected despite the existence of effective prophylactic vaccine.
+Almost 254 million people are chronically infected and nearly 820,000 people die each year due to this viral infection and accompanying consequences, such as liver cancer \citep{WHO_2021}.
+At present, two distinct therapeutic strategies are used for the treatment of chronic hepatitis B (CHB) patients.
+These include standard interferon-alpha (IFN-$\alpha$) or pegylated interferon-alpha (Peg-IFN-$\alpha$) and direct-acting antivirals composed of nucleoside analogs (NAs), such as lamivudine (LAM), telbivudine (LDT), entecavir (ETV), adefovir dipivoxil (ADV) and tenofovir disoproxil fumarate (TDF) \citep{2019_Zoulim}.
+There are many limitations to the current treatment options, which often fail to provide long-term virologic control \citep{2008_Papatheodoridis}.
+The majority of the infected people require lifelong therapy and remain stigmatized with HBV infection.
+Discontinuation of the treatment will lead to a rebound of the virus \citep{2013_Chevaliez}.
+Stability and persistence of covalently closed circular DNAs (cccDNAs) that reside in the nuclei of infected cells is one of the major obstacles to prevent this viral infection \citep{2005_zoulim_new}.